Bandwidth/messaging-java-sdk/README.md

         // Upload a local file that can be used for MMS String myUploadedMedia = client.uploadMedia("/path/to/file.jpg","media_file_name.jpg");

-        // Sending a group MMS with the uploaded media Message message = client.sendMessage(
+        // Sending a group MMS with the uploaded media.
+You can also use pass a url to any publicly accessible media file.
+        Message message = client.sendMessage(
             SendMessageRequest.builder()
                 .from("+12223334444")